Welcome to our review of “Are Massage Chairs Worth the Money?”

 There’s no doubt that brand matters.
-Building a reputation as a quality chair maker takes years of engineering and marketing.
-We recommend brands that have their own website, a knowledgeable support staff, and a history of unbiased positive reviews.
+Building a reputation as a quality chairmaker takes years of engineering and marketing.
+We recommend brands that have their website, knowledgeable support staff, and a history of unbiased positive reviews.

-When looking at the brands website, look at the amount of effort they put into their website.
+When looking at the brand’s website, look at the amount of effort they put into their website.
 Test the customer representative’s expertise by asking a particular question about a specific model chair.
 Check if they have patents.
-Patents means the brand invests into creating advancing massage technology.
+Patents mean the brand invests in creating advanced massage technology.

-Kahuna and Luraco are good examples of quality brands.
+Kahuna and Osaki are good examples of quality brands.

 We hate to say this cliche but “You get what you pay for” especially applies to massage chairs.

-Massage chairs have ton of features.
+Massage chairs have a ton of features.
 The most important ones are:

 - Zero gravity